arsbar24/STAT545-hw-Barton-Alistair/hw05/readfile.md

 ![](readfile_files/figure-html/unnamed-chunk-9-1.png)<!-- -->

-Filling in the USA now.
+Note that the US is now filled.

 Now here I'm going to save this figure so that I can show it in the [main Assignment 5 file](https://github.com/arsbar24/STAT545-hw-barton-alistair/blob/master/hw05/Assignment_5.md) because I'm very proud of it: